GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Results

 Various recent studies use the Balmer decrement ratios to compute the nebular dust attenuation for individual spaxels \citep{venturi+24,ivey+26}.
 In our case, thanks to our custom H$\beta$ extraction procedure (Section \ref{sec:hbeta_recovery}), the lowest order Balmer lines are H$\beta$ and H$\gamma$.
 We use \textsc{PyNeb} to compute the theoretical case-B Balmer ratio $\left(H\beta/H\gamma\right)_{0}= 2.105$ (assuming $T_{\rm e}= 19000 \ \rm K$ as derived in Section \ref{sec:full_spectrum}).
 The stellar continuum dust attenuation is:

-where the factor of 0.44 comes from the relation between stellar and nebular dust attenuation \citep{Calzetti2000} and we define $\phi \equiv H\beta/H\gamma$.
+where the factor of 0.44 comes from the relation between stellar and nebular dust attenuation \citep{Calzetti2000}, and we define $\phi \equiv H\beta/H\gamma$.
 We assume $R_{V}=4.05$ \citep{Calzetti2000}.
 For the dust attenuation law, we assume a slightly modified version of the Calzetti law that is suitable for low-mass, low-metallicity galaxies \citep{shivaei+20}.
-We obtain that, for all the spaxels considered in computing the direct method metallicity map, except for three outliers, $A_{\rm V,cont}\lesssim0.3 \ \rm mag$ (and consistent with 0 within the uncertainties) whereas the highest outlier has $A_{\rm V,cont} \approx0.6 \ \rm mag$.
-According to our previously calculated $\Delta \log \left(\rm O/H\right)/\Delta A_{\rm V,cont}\approx 0.18 \ \rm \ dex \ mag^{-1}$ (Section \ref{sec:full_spectrum}), it means that the effect of dust attenuation correction on the derived spaxels metallicities is less than 0.11 dex.
+We find that, for all spaxels considered in computing the direct-method metallicity map, except for three outliers, $A_{\rm V,cont}\lesssim0.3 \ \rm mag$ (and consistent with 0 within the uncertainties) whereas the highest outlier has $A_{\rm V,cont} \approx0.6 \ \rm mag$.
+According to our previously calculated $\Delta \log \left(\rm O/H\right)/\Delta A_{\rm V,cont}\approx 0.18 \ \rm \ dex \ mag^{-1}$ (Section \ref{sec:full_spectrum}), this implies that the effect of dust attenuation correction on the derived spaxels metallicities is less than 0.11 dex.
 We will therefore, as a first-order approximation, correct the line ratios from spaxels spectra assuming the Calzetti dust attenuation curve with the $A_{\rm V,cont}$ derived using this method.